samuel-book/samuel_shap_paper_1/_sources/xgb_with_feature_selection/outline.md

 XGBoost is a decision tree-based method for prediction.

-We use *Shapley values* to provide an estimate of how much any particular feature influences the model decision.
+We use *Shapley values* (or SHAP values, which is a particular method of estimating Shapley values) to provide an estimate of how much any particular feature influences the model decision.
 When Shapley values are averaged they provide a measure of the overall influence of a feature.

 Shapley values may be used across model types, and so provide a model-agnostic measure of a feature’s influence.
 This means that the influence of features may be compared across model types, and it allows black box models like neural networks to be explained, at least in part.